 The title of the PDF:

-I could have gone much much more in depth with this plugin review, but even while staying pretty close to the surface, it’s clear that SearchWP completely changes finding the content that you’re looking for in your WordPress site.
+We could have gone much much more in depth with this plugin review, but even while staying pretty close to the surface, it’s clear that SearchWP is currently the best WordPress search plugin.
+It completely changes finding the content that you’re looking for in your WordPress site.
 Compared to other solutions we’ve used, the comparison isn’t even close.
 SearchWP is far and away the best WordPress search plugin we’ve used to date.

-And that’s before we even mention all of the extensions available to improve search for more specific use cases.
-Here’s a list of currently available extensions:
+And that’s before we even mention all of the other features available to improve search for more specific use cases.
+Here’s a list of currently available features:

 - bbPress integration (handy for forum administrators)